Deuteronomy 2

 Deuteronomy 2:4-7Esau's Land; God's Forty-Year Care

-4And command thou the people, saying, Ye are to pass through the coast of your brethren the children of Esau, which dwell in Seir; and they shall be afraid of you: take ye good heed therefore: 5Meddle not with them; for I will not give you of their land, no, not so much as a foot breadth; because I have given mount Seir unto Esau for a possession.
+4And command thou the people, saying, Ye are to pass through the coast of your brethren the children of Esau, which dwell in Seir; and they shall be afraid of you: take ye good heed unto yourselves therefore: 5Meddle not with them; for I will not give you of their land, no, not so much as a foot breadth; because I have given mount Seir unto Esau for a possession.
 6Ye shall buy meat of them for money, that ye may eat; and ye shall also buy water of them for money, that ye may drink.
-7For the Lord thy God hath blessed thee in all the works of thy hand: he knoweth thy walking through this great wilderness: these forty years the Lord thy God hath been with thee; thou hast lacked nothing.
+7For the LORD thy God hath blessed thee in all the works of thy hand: he knoweth thy walking through this great wilderness: these forty years the LORD thy God hath been with thee; thou hast lacked nothing.

 This is a shocking statement.
 The Lord explicitly gave Mount Seir to Esau - the firstborn son Jacob supplanted.
 To Edom, the nation born of Esau's line.
 Not to Israel.
 This is God's sovereignty made visible: He does not belong to Israel alone.
 He apportions the earth as He wills, and His will can include giving good land to those outside the covenant.